riyac12/azure-aks-docs/articles/aks/virtual-machines-node-pools.md

 >[!Note]
 > Updating a manual mode Virtual Machines node pool to auto is only allowed when the node pool only has one manual scale profile.

 If your Virtual Machine node pool has multiple manual scale profiles, you must remove all manual scale profiles except for the selected size you want for autoscaling purposes.
-See the following example which deletes the manual scale profile in node pool "myvmpool" for VM size `Standard_D8s_v3`:
+See the following example that deletes the manual scale profile in node pool "myvmpool" for VM size `Standard_D8s_v3`:

 ```azurecli-interactive
     az aks nodepool manual-scale delete \